zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 3. You can now access the plugin from the command line.
 To do this, run:

 	php /usr/local/nagiosplugin/index.php nagiosplugin clustserstatus

 ## 2. Configuring the Nagios Client ##

-The next step is to connect the Zend Server plugin to the Nagios server.
-The main operation is to define a command by adding a new definition into the nrpe-server configuration file.
-To do that simply edit the file */etc/nagios/nrpe.cfg*, and add a new command :
+The next step of the tutorial is connecting the Zend Server plugin to the Nagios server.
+The main action in this step is defining a command by adding a new definition into the 'nrpe-server' configuration file.

+1. Edit the '/etc/nagios/nrpe.cfg' file, and add a new command:

   	# Zend server commands
 	command[zs-cluster-status] = /usr/local/nagiosplugin/index.php nagiosplugin cluster status

-Then restart the nrpe server :
+2. Restart the nrpe server.
+Run:

 	service nagios-nrpe-server restart

-Now the client layer is ready to send informations to the main Nagios server.
-In this exemple the Nagios client can forward information about the cluster status using the command "zs-cluster-status".
+The client layer is now ready to send information to the main Nagios server.
+In this example, the Nagios client can forward information about the cluster status using the "zs-cluster-status" command.

+## 3. Configuring the Nagios Server ##

-Now let see how this command will be used by the Nagios server.
+We're now going to see how the "zs-cluster-status" command is used by the Nagios server.

-# 3. Configuring the Nagios Server #

-**Define command**
+**Defining the Command**

-The command we've just defined on the client side has to be setted on the server side.
-For that, edit the commands.cfg file.
-It is generally placed in the */etc/nagios3* directory.
+The command we've just defined on the client side has to be configured on the server side as well.

-Edit the commands.cfg file and add the new command :
+1. Open the 'commands.cfg' file.
+It is usually located in the '/etc/nagios3' directory.

+2. Add the new command:

-	define command{
+	define command {
         command_name    zs-cluster-status
-		command_line $USER1$/check_nrpe -H $HOSTADDRESS$ -c zs-cluster-status
+	command_line $USER1$/check_nrpe -H $HOSTADDRESS$ -c zs-cluster- status }
-    }

-As you can see, the command set on the client is used throught the nrpe plugin: The command setted on the server side is *nrpe_check* and not directly the zs-cluster-status.
+As you can see, the command set on the client is used with the nrpe plugin while the command set on the server side is 'nrpe_check', and not "zs-cluster-status".

-**Define service**
+**Defining the Service**

-Finally we have to define a service to use the command.
+We now have to define a Nagios service that uses the command.

-This service will be setted for the localhost, so, we have to edit the */etc/nagios3/conf.d/localhost_nagios3.cfg* and created a new service :
+1. Open the '/etc/nagios3/conf.d/localhost_nagios3.cfg' file.

+2. Create a new service :

 	define service {
 		use	generic-service